 I probably have to be careful on how I answer the second part of your question.
 It seems so obvious to me; but that’s exactly the kind of attitude that gets all of us in trouble.
 With that said, however, I have to believe that there are NOT closets in heaven.
 Closed-in spaces, special rooms, or designated areas are not part of what I envision as God’s kingdom.
 Given that, I think the real question is, “Then why are there closets here?”

 Carol and Bob will be the keynote speakers at CPCSM’s Second Annual Bill Kummer Forum on October 22, 2007.

-Note: This event was original planned to be held at St. Frances Cabrini Church, yet after receiving a number of phone calls and e-mails from Catholics opposed to Carol and Robert speaking on Catholic property, the Archdiocese of St. Paul/Minneapolis informed St. Frances Cabrini that the Curoes could not speak there.
+Note: This event was originally planned to be held at St. Frances Cabrini Church, yet after receiving a number of phone calls and e-mails from Catholics opposed to Carol and Robert speaking on Catholic property, the Archdiocese of St. Paul/Minneapolis informed St. Frances Cabrini that the Curoes could not speak there.

 Their October 22 presentation will now take place at The House of the Beloved Disciple (2930 13th Ave.
 S., Minneapolis).